Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: Detail Experiment Settings

-\textbf{Memory as context} In Titans \cite{behrouz2024titans}, Memory as Context is a type of recurrent models that chunk sequence into segments, utilize soft prompts to generate latent embeddings as memory, and convert each segment into query embedding to find relevant embeddings stored in the past.
-In the experiment, we set the segment length is set to 1024 tokens and the output sequence length is 32.
+\textbf{Memory as context} In Titans \cite{behrouz2024titans}, Memory as Context is a type of recurrent models that chunks sequence into segments, utilize soft prompts to generate latent embeddings as memory, and convert each segment into query embedding to find relevant embeddings stored in the past.
+In the experiment, we set the segment length to 1024 tokens and the output sequence length is 32.
+In the GPU-FPGA system, the GPU delivers the newly generated memory and next segment embeddings to the FPGA, and the FPGA returns the retrieved memory embeddings to the GPUs.

 \textbf{MemAgent} Following the experiment setup in \citeauthor{yu2025memagent}, we set the segment length to 5000 tokens, the memory size to 1024 tokens, and the output max token length to 32.
+In the GPU-FPGA system, the GPU sends the KV cache produced in the prefill stage to the FPGA, and the FPGA returns the generated memory token ids back to the GPUs.